Rational Inverse Reasoning: Few-Shot Imitation by Inferring Intent through Planning: Generalized Task and Motion Planning (TAMP)

-In this way, we can prioritize: $\text{Placement}\rightarrow\text{Grasp}\rightarrow\text{IK}\rightarrow\text{Motion Planning}$ to solve each \texttt{Pick} and \texttt{Place} subgraph sequentially.
 This affords us two modes of backtracking when we cannot solve for certain parameters (given the previous parameters).
 First, we can backtrack within the local sub-graph solve.
 In other words, if we cannot sample a valid trajectory, we can backtrack and re-sample a new placement for that sub-graph.
 Beyond this local backtracking, we can also perform a global backtrack by discarding the current solution and resetting the solver back to the original state.

 By fixing the number of each backtracks and samples we use during the plan refinement step, we fix the amount of computation to apply per-problem, when deciding whether a plan skeleton is downward-refinable - i.e., whether the plan-skeleton CSP can be solved (and therefore executed) in the environment.